I don't have to travel far from my home to get to a funky urban trail called the Dequindre Cut. Originally, it was one of several below-grade railroad

 the overpasses, it does look sort of impressive, and I did pay Theresa.

-Using Microsoft EXCEL, I designed a diagram of the Cut.
+Using Microsoft EXCEL, I have designed a diagram of the Cut.
 It's not perfectly to scale, but it's close enough.
 The diagram shows the bridges with their

 Once the Cut was open for business, whenever anyone would ask my opinion of it, I always answered that I considered it a novelty - not really useful to me.
 Now that